sanjayashwinP/Exercise_1-Hello_World-Display-a-message-box/README.md

 ### **Result**:
    The Google Form was successfully created and the form link was sent through Gmail and WhatsApp using UiPath Studio.

-This format follows similar guidelines as the Hello World exercise but focuses on a practical automation task involving multiple online tools (Google Forms, Gmail, and WhatsApp) in UiPath Studio.